hb12devtn/cv/README.md

 # Education

-## University of Aix-Marseille, Computer Science and Mathematics
+## University of Aix-Marseille, BSc of Computer Science and Mathematics

 - 2018 – 2021